tapis-project/pearc24-tapis-tutorial/Jupyter_Notebook/intro-to-jupyter.md

 ### Uploading your notebook

-On successful login, upload the Tapis_workflows_mpm.ipynb notebook and open it to run.
+On successful login, upload the sentiment_analysis.ipynb notebook and open it to run.